 This program facilitate trading using the ACD method.
 It helps you determine when to open or close a position using Points A and C as a guideline if you are trading a lot of securities, instead of constantly monitoring price charts on the monitor.

 First you should fill in the text file with A and C values for each security that interests you, something like this:

 Futures are indicated in the file by the first 2 characters (2 other characters associated with the expiration date are missing), and stocks by 4 characters.
 The symbol is followed by Points A and C values in ticks, separated by a semicolon.
 A trading table in which quotes are constantly updated must be open.
 The symbol in the file must be present in the trading table.
 The program constantly accesses the file and compares quotes with A and C values for each security from the list.

-Important: The script must be launched at the very beginning of the trading day.
+Important: The program must be launched at the very beginning of the trading day.
 Otherwise, the lower and upper limits of the opening range may not be correctly determined, which will lead to false signals.
-In the Quik platform, the script is launched automatically when the trading terminal starts.
+In the Quik platform, the program is launched automatically when the trading terminal starts.